Twilight-Logic/Morse/README.md

 The following commands are available:

--d	decode the following morse sequence to text

-a sequence of morse code characters consisting of dots (dits) '.' and dashes '-' (dahs) must be supplied.
+-d decode the following morse sequence to text.
+A sequence of morse code characters consisting of dots (dits) '.' and dashes '-' (dahs) must be supplied.
 Each letter and word must be separated by a delimeter.
 The default delimeters are '/' for letter and a space for each word.
 Custom characters can be specified using the -s command.

 -e	encode the follwoing sequence of ASCII text into morse code